chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    - Ensure `ssh_key_pair_name` and `ssh key file path` have the same value.
    - Assign permission to the **ssh key file** by running the `chmod 400 /root/.ssh/id_rsa` command.
    - Specify the number of nodes for the Chef Automate and Chef Infra server clusters.
 By default, the deployment takes the value `1`.
-   - Ensure not to modify the cluster number value as `3` for PostgreSQL and OpenSearch.
+   - Ensure not to modify the cluster number value less than `3` for PostgreSQL and OpenSearch.
+Also, make sure odd number of clusters are added.
+Eg., 3, 5, 7,...
    - Ensure the instance type supports the respective AWS region.
    - Add *Load Balancer Certificate* details for Chef Automate and Chef Server as shown below: